My Hero Academia: Plot

+Deku returns to fight Shigaraki; unable to defeat him physically, Deku forcibly transfers One For All to damage Shigaraki's soul.
+This brings Deku into Shigaraki's memories, where Deku comforts Shigaraki about his family's deaths.
+All For One's vestige reveals that he engineered Shigaraki's entire life, including by giving him Decay, allowing All For One to re-possess Shigaraki.
+Aided by Hero reinforcements, Deku destroys Shigaraki's body, while the vestiges of Shigaraki and the One For All users destroy All For One's vestige.
+Eight years after the war's conclusion, a once-again Quirkless Deku is a teacher at U.A., while his former classmates are Pro Heroes or Sidekicks.
+All Might gifts Deku a powered suit that replicates his old Quirks, funded by his former classmates, which he uses to return to hero work.
+One month later, Deku and Ochaco enter a relationship, and six months later Deku and Bakugo join Mirio and Shoto among the top 5 Heroes.

 Production

 Development

 Writer Kōhei Horikoshi stated that after his previous series Barrage was canceled after just two volumes, he was depressed and out of ideas.
 To formulate more ideas, he revisited a one-shot he previously published in Akamaru Jump, titled My Hero (僕のヒーロー, Boku no Hīrō).
 This would end up being the basis for My Hero Academia.
 Horikoshi was also an avid fan of American films and comics, such as Sam Raimi's Spider-Man trilogy, Star Wars, and X-Men, which he used for inspiration.
 Horikoshi cites Masashi Kishimoto's Naruto manga series as being the main influence for his art, specifically stating it gave him a love for drawing hands.
 Horikoshi has also cited Dragon Ball, Ultraman, and Kamen Rider as sources of inspiration.
 Additionally, Horikoshi noted that he is a fan of the kaiju franchises Gamera and Godzilla and has mentioned and made reference to them in several comments.

 Hitoshi Koike, the editor of My Hero Academia, said that Horikoshi already had a general story in mind for the manga.
 However, he also noted there were many rejected story ideas, and that Horikoshi dismissed some ideas himself.
 Koike also stated that Horikoshi liked to use his inspirations.
 Koike additionally noted My Hero Academias first three chapters took longer to complete than many other new serialized works.
 Koike and Horikoshi worked on character design concepts while finishing the storyboards; Koike felt excited about the characters' designs despite not knowing their role in the plot.

 Kengo Monji, the second editor of the manga, said Horikoshi had a difficult time writing chapters at first.
 Monji felt that the manga was mixing the flair of Japan's shōnen manga with "heroes", a concept that he thought was understandable to a wide audience.
 Monji also complimented Horikoshi's artwork, noting its cartoon-style.